kein-1/frontEndMentorProjects/sunny-side-agency/README.md

   transform: translate(-50%, -50%);
 }

-What this means is that absolute's position is relative to the parent's.
+-What this means is that absolute's position is relative to the parent's.
 So top and left 50% means it is 50% away from the parent's top and left.
 This moves the item closer to the bottom right.
 Then, we need to center it by using translate here.
 Translate here is based on the child's width and height values, not the parents
 ```